Carlingford, County Louth

-Carlingford still retains its medieval layout noticeable by the narrow lanes and small streets.
-Tholsel Street is where the last of the medieval walled town's gates can still be seen, called "The Tholsel" which apparently was also used as a jail, on Tholsel Street itself there is still a 16th-century Town House known as the Carlingford Mint.
+Carlingford still retains its medieval layout, which is noticeable by the narrow lanes and small streets.
+Tholsel Street is where the last of the medieval walled town's gates can still be seen, called "The Tholsel", which apparently was also used as a gaol.
+On Tholsel Street itself there is still a 16th-century Town House known as the Carlingford Mint.

 History

 Foundation

+The original Irish name for the Gaelic settlement where Carlingford is now located was Dún Ogalla.
 The Vikings invaded Ireland in the 9th Century and historical records tell that they occupied Carlingford Lough, a naturally secure bay.
 Carlingford was inhabited in the 12th century by Norman knight Hugh de Lacy after laying the foundation stone for a castle on a strategic outcrop of rock.
 A settlement sprang up close to this fortress.
 The castle is known by the name of King John's Castle following a visit in the year 1210.
 The castle is an extensive ruin seated on a solid rock - the sides of which are enclosed by the sea.
 Mountains rise on the inland side, at the foot of which is a narrow pass which was formerly commanded by the fortress.